Jonnyauk/Wonderflux/README.md

 example template part, but this will work with any main template part, or indeed your own files if you use the `wfx_get_template_part()` function.

-New to Wonderflux v2.1 and above is expansion of `loop-content-archive.php` template part, this is now used as a fallback when viewing category, tag, taxonomy, date or other archive views for a consistent archive experience.
+The `loop-content-archive.php` template part, is an useful (optional) file for child theme developers.
+It's used as a common fallback file when viewing category, tag, taxonomy, date and search archives views for a consistent archive display experience.
+You can of-course create files such as `loop-content-date.php` or `loop-content-search.php` to override this.

-Also new to Wonderflux 2.1 and above is basic non-desktop/mobile/tablet detection.
+Wonderflux also feature basic non-desktop/mobile/tablet detection for template parts.
+Create unique non-desktop optimised screen alternative template parts by creating an additional file with '-mobile' appended, like:
-Create unique non-desktop optimised screen alternative template parts by creating an additional file with '-mobile' appended, like: `loop-content-single-mobile.php` which will be used instead on non-desktop devices.
+`loop-content-single-mobile.php` which will be used instead on non-desktop devices.

 * **SINGLE POST (INCLUDING CUSTOM POST TYPES)**
   *NOTE: Normal 'post' post type uses loop-content-single.php